High School Enrollment

 To register at BHS please contact Tonya Vega by email, email@example.com, or phone, 763.682.8067.
 Forms below must be completed and returned to Ms. Vega before you are able to set up a registration/enrollment meeting.
 The open enrollment form is only to be filled out if you live out of district.
 You have the option to email, fax, or bring them in personally to the Student Services office located at BHS.

 At your registration visit you can expect to:

 - Set up a lunch account and fund it with a check

 - Have an explanation of the BHS school day

-- Sign-up for the Parent Portal (on-line student information for parents)
+- Sign-up for the Campus Portal (online student information for parents)

 We look forward to you starting as a student here at BHS!